Movie ranch: Corriganville Movie Ranch

 Corrigan opened portions of his vast movie ranch to the public in 1949 on weekends to explore such themed sets as a rustic western town, Mexican village, western ranch, outlaw hide-out shacks, cavalry fort, Corsican village, English hunting lodge, country schoolhouse, rodeo arena, mine-shaft, wooded lake, and interesting rock formations.
 This amusement park concept closed in 1966.

 In spite of Corriganville's weekend tourist trade, production of films continued.
 The action TV series The Adventures of Rin Tin Tin used the Fort Apache set for many shots from 1954 to 1959.
 Roy Rogers, Lassie, and Emergency! production units also filmed scenes on the ranch.
 In 1966, Corriganville became 'Hopetown' when it was purchased by Bob Hope for real estate development.
 A wildfire destroyed the buildings in 1970.

 About 200 acres of the original 2,000 acres is part of the Simi Valley Park system, open to the public as the Corriganville Regional Park.
 Though the original movie and TV sets are long gone, many of the building concrete foundations are still extant.
-Corriganville Regional Park.

 Parts of the movie Once Upon a Time in Hollywood were filmed at Corriganville Park, as a stand-in for the Spahn Movie Ranch.